-Best iPhone 13 Pro MagSafe Cases: Spigen, NOMAD, MOFT, and more | Pocketnow
+Best iPhone 13 Pro MagSafe cases

 Apple Silicone Case

-If you’re looking to add barely any weight to your device while ensuring it has some protection against falls, the Apple Silicone Case is the one to pick.
-The soft-touch material does feel great in hand, and the microfiber lining on the side will keep your phone scratch-free and clean.
-Another advantage of owning this case is precise cutouts and compatibility with every feature your iPhone has to offer, even MagSafe.
+If you’re looking for some official cases for your device while ensuring it has some protection against falls, the Apple Silicone Case is the one to pick.
+This case comes with a soft-touch material does feel great in hand, and the microfiber lining on the side will keep your phone scratch-free and clean.
+Another advantage of owning this case is precise cutouts and compatibility with every feature your iPhone has to offer, including MagSafe.

 Apple Silicone Case is the perfect option for access to a variety of case colors and adequate protection.
+It comes with a soft-touch material, microfiber lining on the inner side, and offers MagSafe compatability.

 Spigen Mag Armor